Call the IRS

 • Filing status – Single, Head of Household, Married Filing Joint or Married Filing Separate

 • Prior-year tax return.
-The IRS agent may need to verify your identity before answering certain tax law questions
+The IRS agent may need to verify your identity before answering certain questions

 • A copy of the tax return you’re calling about